riccardotommasini/spark-training/README.md

 ## Introduction

 This project gives you an **Apache Spark** cluster in standalone mode with a **JupyterLab** interface built on top of **Docker**.
+It also includes an second version which mounts an HDFS cluster and allows testing parallel data processing.

 Learn Apache Spark through its **Scala**, **Python** (PySpark) and **R** (SparkR) API by running the Jupyter [notebooks](build/workspace/) with examples on how to read, process and write data.

 <p align="center"><img src="docs/image/cluster-architecture.png"></p>